flincz/Drupal_Wordpress_RDS/readme.md

           1. **DrupalSiteEMail** - Change to Drupal admin's email address
           2. **DrupalKeyName** - Change PEM key from "enhance" to PEM created in pre-req
           3. **DrupalSSHLocation** - The IP of Drupal admin's location
-    4. Select **Next** to proceed with the next step of the wizard.
+    4. Add tags if you wish then Select **Next** to proceed with the next step of the wizard.
     5. Select **Next** to skip the **Options** step of the wizard.
+    6. **Toggle Checkbox** indicating "... acknowledge that AWS Cloudformation might create IAM resources with custom names."
-    6. Select **Create** to start the creation of the stack.
+    7. Select **Create** to start the creation of the stack.
-    7. Wait 20 mins until the stack reaches the state **CREATE_COMPLETE**
+    8. Wait 20 mins until the stack reaches the state **CREATE_COMPLETE**

 * **Custom Deploy** -
 Each parameter is detailed for deployment

     1. **Create stack** in cloudformation console
-    2. Specify an Amazon S3 template URL: https://s3.amazonaws.com/drupalstack/templates/root.json then select      **Next** to proceed through the wizard.
+    2. Specify the Amazon S3 template URL: https://s3.amazonaws.com/REPLACEwithBUCKETNAME/templates/root.json then select **Next** to proceed through the wizard.
     3. Specify each parameter

           **Stack Name**